 It is the rare martial arts animal indeed who has not at one time engaged in this debate.
 I know many of us try to say, "They're all good, it depends on who you are and what your goals are".
 I'm with you, I really am, but those of us who say that (and mean it) are a minority.

 Images like this make the rounds:

-You and I both know that it's completely silly.
+C'mon, this meme's message is completely silly.
 Mixed Martial Arts aren't those things at all, although some people who DO MMA might be.
 Not every traditional martial art teaches these things either - heck, it's not inherently integral to my art, which many would consider to be on the "traditional" side of the fence.

 You get people making posts and videos about why their favorite martial arts style rules and somebody else's sucks (for example, here and here and here and here).
 Endless discussions are started about "Why (x) style sucks" or "Why (y) is the only effective martial art".